NecoHorne/journalApp/README.md

 Install the APK on an android phone or emulator to run application.
 Straight forward journal/note taking app.

+in the project directory navigate to app/release/app-release.apk for the signed release apk file of the app.

 ### Prerequisites

 Your device will need to run Android Marshmallow (Android SDK 23) or above in order to run the APP.